HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/index.md

 -   `-targetServerUsername` replaced by `-targetDxConnectUsername`
 -   `-targetServerPassword` replaced by `-targetDxConnectPassword`
--   `-targetServerProfileName` replaced by `-targetDxProfileName` !!!
-Update - It is removed in CF210 release.
+-   `-targetServerProfileName` replaced by `-targetDxProfileName`

 ???+ Info "Related information"
     - [How to translate WCM library content using export and import WCM with DXClient](wcm_mls_export_import.md)